Why is My Internet So Slow on My PC but Not My Phone?

 Router MTU Settings

-Solution: Regularly update your operating system to the latest version available.
-For Windows, go to “Settings” > “Update & Security” to check for updates.
-On macOS, navigate to “System Preferences” > “Software Update”.
+Make sure your operating system is up to date.
+For Windows, check in “Settings” > “Update & Security”.
+For macOS, go to “System Preferences” > “Software Update”.

 Check for Windows Update